Assessment of Learning

 Annual Update Reports

 An annual progress report is due years the program does not submit a detailed report.
-The Google form asks the department to briefly answer three questions:
+The Google form asks the department to briefly answer questions:

 - Briefly, what assessment of learning work was completed in the past year?